datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 ### OpenRefine version

-The current version of the lesson has been tested with OpenRefine 3.6.2.
+The current version of the lesson has been tested with OpenRefine 3.7.2.
 Using older versions is not recommended, behavior may be different and cause confusion in the learners.

-Windows users should download the "Windows kit with embedded Java" version from the [Download page](https://openrefine.org/download.html) to avoid having to install Java.
+Windows users should download the "Windows (with Java)" version from the [Download page](https://openrefine.org/download.html) to avoid having to install Java.

 Mac users can use the kit available in the [Download page](https://openrefine.org/download.html), Java does not have to be installed separately.